RazrSlyr/APCSFinalProject/res/notebook.md

 ## 6/5/19
-TigerStar
-* Designed the level, along with Shadowclaw Epic Style

 Shadowclaw Epic Style
 * Added targets to the world

+TigerStar
+* Designed the level, adding and positioning walls
+* More work on the level and targets